 Should I dispute the civil penalty?

 If you feel any of the civil penalties were in error, you should you should dispute the civil penalty.
-Some reasons you should dispute include: if you are not the registered owner of the vehicle, if your vehicle was sold or stolen when the toll transaction occurred or if there was a system error.
+Some reasons you should dispute include: if you are not the registered owner of the vehicle, if your vehicle was sold or stolen when the toll transaction occurred.

-What happens if I don’t pay or contest a civil penalty?
+What happens if I ignore a civil penalty?

-Failure to pay or contest the civil penalty will result in the following:
+Failure to pay or contest the civil penalty within 20 days will result in the following:

 - A waiver of the right to contest the civil penalty;